 Most of the removed zones can be found here in some form, except for Blue Lake (which was present but unused in the Simon Wai build).
 Check if there are any leftovers.

-Sonic the Hedgehog 2 is the sequel to the first game, which introduces Tails, the iconic Spin Dash, the idea of robot Sonics, and an actual reward for collecting all
+Sonic the Hedgehog 2 is the sequel to the first game, which introduces Miles "Tails" Prower, the iconic Spin Dash, the idea of robot versions of Sonic, and an actual reward for collecting all

-six seven Chaos Emeralds in the form of the golden-haired Super Sonic.
-A large number of interesting things were cut from the final version, such as the ever-famous Hidden Palace Zone.
+six seven Chaos Emeralds, the golden-quilled Super Sonic.
+A large number of interesting things were cut from the final version, such as the mysterious and ever-famous level, the Hidden Palace Zone.

 - 1 Sub-Pages